Kvitekvist/Auriel-s-Dream/README.md

 ### Start Skyrim VR

-After you have done everything above and got a clean Skyrim VR installation ready, start the Launcher and and let it do the initial graphics check.
+After you have done everything above and got a clean Skyrim VR installation ready, start the Launcher and let it do the initial graphics check.
 Do not worry about this part as the installation will replace this graphics settings.
 Start the game and exit once you're in the main menu.
 This will make sure that some of the tools the Mod Organizer that comes with Auriel's Dream will find the Skyrim VR folder.

 ### Using Wabbajack